bonniesimon/college-graph-logseq/pages/CN Module 5.md

 			- Multiaccess networks without broadcasting (Switched WAN's)
 		- To handle routing effectively, OFPF divides an AS into areas.
 			- Each area is a collection of networks, hosts and routers all within an AS.
-			- There is a special are in AS called _backbone_
+			- There is a special area in AS called _backbone_
 			- All areas inside the AS should be connected to the backbone.
 			- ?
 Learn graph representation of this
 			- ?
 Learn message types
 		-
 	- ## BGP (Border Gateway Protocol)
 		- BGP is an implementation of path vector routing
-		- Used between different ASes; Intradomain.
+		- Used between different ASes; Interdomain.
 So therefore we have to keep in mind different policies.
 Eg: A information from Pentagon must not be put through a route through Iraq.
 		- We can divide AS into 3 categories
 			- Stub AS
 				- Have only one connection to another AS.